 Sometimes you may send an email to the wrong email.

 In 80% of cases "550 #5.1.0 address rejected" error is caused by sending mail to the wrong address.
 Pretty typical mistake, that can cause such errors.
 Emails may also be bounced if you are sending an email to a non-existing address, or an address that is no longer in use on the recipient server.

 If the problem is in validity of the recipient address - you will get "550 5.1.1: Recipient address rejected".

-To solve this you just need to check if an address you are sending an email is existent and typed correctly.
+To solve this you just need to check if the address you are sending an email is existent and typed correctly.

 Misconfigured MX record on the recipient domain

-To solve this you should check the MX records of recipient domain by the following command:
+To solve this you should check the MX records of the recipient domain by the following command:

 dig recipientdomain.com MX

 If you notice any misconfiguration in MX records - you should contact recipients server support with a request to solve the issue.
 Note that this error is on the recipient's side, not yours!